arifur-rahman-arif/arifur-rahman-arif/README.md

 I have been working in the web development sector for about 3 years.
 Worked with clients & companies from home country to abroad.
 What I understood, that to thrive in this sector I don't only need to be good at what I'm doing, but I have to be the best.
-Because people tends to choose best thing for their need, good is not enough.
+Because people tends to choose best thing for their needs & good is not enough.
 Following that motto, I try to improve & update myself each & every day to deliver the best at what I'm doing.

 <br />